 “I have always enjoyed being creative, making and restoring things of worth".
 She is a member of the Art Workers Guild and teaches stone carving at Heatherley School of Fine Art.
-She also teaches her own stone carving courses.

 Katherine’s sculptures have been exhibited at Tate Britain – as part of the Six Shooter Art Fair, London.